-TODD P. WARE has been a member of the Board of Directors of Farmer Mac since May 9, 2019 and serves as a member of the Corporate Governance Committee, the Credit Risk Committee, and the Strategy and Business Development Committee.
-Mr. Ware has served as President and Chief Executive Officer of Licking Rural Electrification - The Energy Cooperative in Newark, Ohio, since January 2012.
+TODD P. WARE, 56, has been a member of the Board of Directors of Farmer Mac since May 9, 2019 and serves as a member of the Corporate Governance Committee, the Compensation Committee, and the Strategy and Business Development Committee.
+Mr. Ware has served as President and Chief Executive Officer of Licking Rural Electrification-The Energy Cooperative in Newark, Ohio, since January 2012.
 He previously served as its Vice President and Chief Financial Officer from 2001 until 2012 and Vice President - Finance from 1998 to 2000.
-He has served on the board of directors of National Rural Utilities Cooperative Finance Corporation since 2015, where he currently serves on its Audit Committee and Loan Committee and previously served on its Compensation Committee and Corporate Relations Committee.
+From June 2015 to June 2021, Mr. Ware served on the board of directors of National Rural Utilities Cooperative Finance Corporation, during which time he served on that board's audit, compensation, corporate relations, and loan committees.
 Mr. Ware has served as a member of the board of directors of Buckeye Power Cooperative since 2012.
-He currently serves as its Treasurer and as a member of its Executive Committee, Rate Committee, and Risk Management Committee, and previously served on its Reliability Committee.
-He has also served as a member of the boards of directors of Altheirs Oil Corporation since 2002, National Gas & Oil Cooperative since 2002, and The Ohio State University-Newark Regional Campus Advisory Board since 2016.
+He currently serves as its Treasurer and as a member of its executive committee, rate committee, and risk management committee, and previously served on its reliability committee.
+He has also served as a member of the boards of directors of Altheirs Oil Corporation since 2002, National Gas & Oil Cooperative since 2002, The Ohio State University-Newark Regional Campus Advisory Board since 2016, and Cardinal Operating Company since 2019.
 Mr. Ware received his Bachelor of Science in Accounting from The Ohio State University.